v-rajagt/IntuneDocs/intune/enrollment/ios-user-enrollment-supported-actions.md

 - MDM control of applications outside of the managed APFS volume.
 - Application Protection Policies will still apply to these apps.
 However, you won’t be able to take over management or deploy a managed version of these apps unless the user deletes them from their device.
 - Actions, configurations, settings, and commands requiring supervision.

+## Options not supported in preview
+- Enrollment Device Type Restrictions to allow/block personally owned devices

+## Known issues in preview
+- VPP license revocation: A notification that the license has been revoked does not appear.
+The current behavior is that the revocation is successful, but the end user is not notified.
+- VPP application reporting: In the report located at Client Apps > Apps > [App Name] > Device Install Status, VPP applications deployed to User Enrolled devices are reporting as “failed”, even when the application successfully deploys to the device.
+- Application reporting: For app types unsupported with User Enrollment, reports may provide irrelevant error messages.
+- Company Portal app experience: Users see all applications targeted to them, regardless of whether those application types are supported for User Enrolled devices.
+- Company Portal app experience: Users see the same text indicating what organizations can and can’t see for User and Device Enrollment.
+- If a user selects “My organization owns this device” during enrollment, the device is still identified as Personal within Intune unless otherwise modified within the admin console or via graph.
+- Enrollment Targeting: iPadOS is not listed in the platform selector. iPadOS is supported in preview but not explicitly stated within the admin console.

 ## Next steps